People make snap judgments. It takes only 1/10th of a second to form a first impression about a person, and websites are no different.

 Positive first impressions lead to higher satisfaction

-The study revealed a surprisingly strong effect of positive expectations on subjective post-experiment ratings: the participants who had read the positive review gave the device significantly better post-experiment ratings than did the negative-prime and no-prime groups.
-This boosting effect of the positive prime held even in the hard task condition where the users failed in most of the tasks.
+The study revealed a surprisingly strong effect of positive expectations on subjective post-experiment ratings: The participants who read the positive review gave the device significantly better post-experiment ratings than did the negative-prime and no-prime groups.
+This boosting effect of the positive prime held even in the hard-task condition where users failed most tasks.

 Key takeaway: if they “instantly” like your site, they’re ready to cut you some slack for any hiccups down the line.
-It only makes sense to assume that this kind of priming works also the other way – negative first impression decreases the overall satisfaction with your site.
+It only makes sense to assume that this kind of priming works also the other way: A n

-Visual appeal more important than usability for user perception
+Visual appeal is more important than usability for user perception

 A study examined the effects of visual appeal and usability on user performance and satisfaction with a website.

 Users completed different tasks on websites which varied in visual appeal (high and low) and usability (high and low).
-Results show that first impressions are most influenced by the visual appeal of the site.
-Users gave high usability and interest ratings to sites with high appeal and low usability and interest ratings to sites with low appeal.
-User perceptions of a low appeal website were not significantly influenced by the site’s usability even after a successful experience with the site.
+Results showed that first impressions are most influenced by the visual appeal of the site.

-Key takeaway: Invest in design – it’s what matters the most for pulling users in.
-Funny enough, great visual design will lead to higher usability ratings even.
-And actual usability will matter much less if the overall visual appeal is low.
+Key takeaway: Invest in design.
+It’s what matters the most for pulling users in.
+Funny enough, great visual design will lead to higher usability ratings and actual usability will matter much less.

 First impressions can last for years

-A research by 2 economists – Barry Staw and Ha Hoang (Administrative Science Quarterly, 1995) – looked into the impact of draft order in NBA.
-They observed players career over 5 years after they were drafted.
-5 years is enough to prove yourself in many ways, so draft order shouldn’t play a role, right?
+Research by economists Barry Staw and Ha Hoang looked into the impact of the draft order in the NBA.
+They observed players’ careers for five years after they were drafted.
+Five years is enough to prove yourself in many ways, so draft order shouldn’t play a role, right?
 Wrong.
-According to the study the playing time players get is exactly related to their draft order.
+According to the study, the playing time players get is exactly related to their draft order.